Academics » Curriculum

 Semester | Grades 11, 12; Credit: 1/2

-This course studies the development of children from pregnancy to age six.
-Social, emotional, physical, intellectual and spiritual (moral) development are considered.
+Students learn child development from pregnancy to age six.
+Social, emotional, physical, intellectual, and moral development are taught for each age group.
 Current concerns in the field of child care are explored with professionals from those areas presenting information.
 Students are involved in projects that deal with normal and problem development.
-A number of activities lead to working with children in the community to carry out plans developed in class.
+Activities emphasize the material learned in class.

 Foods 1